alvivar/bite/README.md

 # Bite

-Minimalistic Key Value Store.
+Minimalistic Key-Value Store.
 A socket waiting for messages to GET and SET values.

 ## How to use